normalize/normalize.github.io/docs/philosophy.md

 ### Specification Compliant

-Normalize.IO will strive to comply with specifications from the web authorities, particularly ECMAScript, WHATWG, and WC3.
+Normalize.IO will strive to comply with specifications from the web authorities, particularly ECMAScript, WHATWG, and W3C.
 Specifications like CommonJS, AMD, and UMD are completely irrelevant and are only used as stopgaps for the true specifications.

 Thus, you may see features such as [CSS Variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_variables) and [regenerator](http://facebook.github.io/regenerator/) automatically included, acting like polyfills.
-But you will not see features such as [@extend](https://github.com/reworkcss/rework-inherit) make it unless they are added to the specifications, even as a draft.
+But you will not see features such as [@extend](https://github.com/reworkcss/rework-inherit) included unless they are added to the specifications, even as a draft.

 ### Opt-In Everything